SavreenSamra/SavreenSamra/README.md

 However, within my first few months of studying Computer Science, I fell in love with it.

-The **joy I gained everytime I solved a complex problem** made me keep reaching for more and more challenging problems, even though it can get challenging and even frustrating at times.
+The **joy I gained everytime I solved a complex problem** made me keep reaching for more and more problems, even though it can get challenging and even frustrating at times.

 > This is to say, **it is never too late to learn something, especially coding!**
 >